Termite Wonders: Georgia’s Intriguing Insect World

 How can I identify termite damage in Georgia?

 Identifying termite damage in Georgia can be tricky as termites often infest hidden areas of a structure.
 However, there are some signs you can look out for.
 One common indicator of termite activity is the presence of mud tubes.
 Termites build these tubes to protect themselves while they travel between their nest and a food source.
-These tubes are usually made of mud and look like small tunnels on the of walls or other structures.
+These tubes are usually made of mud and look like small tunnels on the surface of walls or other structures.
 Another sign of termite damage is the presence of wood that sounds hollow when tapped.
 Termites feed on wood from the inside out, leaving a thin layer of wood or paint on the surface.
 If you tap on an infested wooden structure and it sounds hollow, it may be a sign of termite damage.
 You may also notice discarded wings near windows, doors, or other entry points.
 These wings are left behind by swarmers after they shed them.
 Lastly, if you come across small piles of sawdust-like pellets, known as frass, it could indicate termite activity.

 What should I do if I suspect termite infestation in Georgia?